metaplex-foundation/docs/docs/02-tools/00-android/index.md

 ### Your first request

-The following code snippet is the a basic one you can use to get NFTs from a publicKey.
+The following code snippet is a basic one you can use to get NFTs from a publicKey.
 This use case maybe very common for a Wallet:

 ```kotlin
 metaplex.nft.findByMint(mintPublicKey){